 —Al Rudnitsky, Professor of Education & Child Study and Sherrerd Prize Winner

-For our 2017 seminar we decided to focus not on a particular topic or approach but on a particular audience: untenured faculty and other junior teaching staff.
-This year’s seminar is being led by Al Rudnitsky, who notes: "Few things are as challenging as teaching, especially teaching that helps students learn in ways that are meaningful and lasting.
+Last year’s seminar was led by Al Rudnitsky, who notes: "Few things are as challenging as teaching, especially teaching that helps students learn in ways that are meaningful and lasting.
 Teachers deal with a complex set of ingredients.
 Students vary in their prior knowledge, interest, attitudes, thinking skills, values and goals (to name a few); subject matter is complex; the realities of space, time, resources and accountability are constraining.
 You get the idea.
 There is no set of procedures for achieving good teaching.
 R. Keith Sawyer (a prominent learning scientist) describes good teaching as disciplined improvisation.
 Good teaching, like good improv, depends on having a framework or set of ideas that help one see what’s important, ask the right questions and act."

 National Center for Faculty Development and Diversity Member Resources